Blendify/blender-bugtracker-canned-responses/responses.md

 ---- ALREADY FIXED

-This is a known issue, and the good news is: fixed already! if you need the fix urgently you can grab a build from http://builder.blender.org otherwise this fix will be included in the next official update.
+This is a known issue, and the good news is: it is fixed already! if you need the fix urgently you can grab a build from http://builder.blender.org otherwise this fix will be included in the next official update.

 ---- INCOMPLETE WITHOUT REPLY